novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-134.md

 "That's right.
 We won't just be doing business domestically in the future."

 Collective intelligence began to bring out not only what Lee Hyun-woo was thinking but also things he hadn't thought of.

-As expected, Lee Hyun-woo accepted many of their opinions.
+He accepted many of their opinions.

 "Alright.
 Then, Team Leader Oh Min-woo will look into the universities."